valiot/opex62541/docs/tutorials/Discovery.md

 ## Client

-Clients may request a list of all available servers from the discovery server (LDS) and then use the GetEndpoints service to get connection information from a server.
+Clients may request a list of all available servers from the discovery server (LDS) and then use the GetEndpoints service to get the connection information from a server.

 Assuming you have an LDS server with a registered server